Earl Cadogan: History

 His eldest son, the fifth Earl, was also a noted Conservative politician.
 He held office under Disraeli and later Lord Salisbury as Under-Secretary of State for War, Under-Secretary of State for the Colonies, Lord Privy Seal and Lord Lieutenant of Ireland (with a seat in the cabinet).
 His second son Henry Cadogan, Viscount Chelsea, heir apparent to the earldom from 1878 to 1908, represented Bury St Edmunds in Parliament as a Conservative, but died in 1908, seven years before his father.
 His only son Edward, Viscount Chelsea, died in 1910 at the age of seven.
 Lord Cadogan was therefore succeeded by his third but eldest surviving son, the sixth Earl.
-As of 2017, the titles are held by the latter's grandson, the eighth Earl, who succeeded his father in 1997.
+As of 2023, the titles are held by the latter's great grandson, the ninth Earl, who succeeded his father in 2023.

 Several other members of the Cadogan family have gained distinction.
 Lady Sarah Cadogan, daughter of the first Earl of the first creation, married Charles Lennox, 2nd Duke of Richmond, and was the mother of the famous Lennox sisters (and also the grandmother of Charles James Fox).
 Sir George Cadogan, second son of the third Earl, was a general in the army.
 Two further members represented seats in the House of Commons.

 Sir Alexander Cadogan, eighth and youngest son of the fifth Earl, was the most senior civil servant to a troubled government department (Permanent Under-Secretary for Foreign Affairs) between 1938 and 1946, that of World War II and his personal notes reflect his part in shaping the policies which aided the survival of Britain and its British Empire's resources in Asia during that war.

 The Earls Cadogan are wealthy landowners, having planned and developed and still owning Cadogan Estates, which covers much of Chelsea and parts of the much smaller area of Knightsbridge, and second only to the Duke of Westminster as Central London's richest landlords (whose surname, Grosvenor, is also closely associated with some of the most ornate London architecture).

 The family seat was Culford Park, near Culford, Suffolk.

-The rampant lion in the Earl Cadogan coat of arms is shown in the badge of Chelsea F.C..
+The rampant lion in the Earl Cadogan coat of arms is shown in the badge of Chelsea F.C.